pinkishcatrose/TerminalOS/README.md

 # TerminalOS
-TerminalOS is a fancy ripoff of MS-DOS that runs in your terminal, and can interact with your host OS to automate tasks.
+TerminalOS is a fancy ripoff of MS-DOS that runs in your terminal, and can interact with your Host OS to automate tasks.

 TerminalOSJ Is capable of listing and running .jar and .bat files within its "Applications" folder